mailtoharshit/awesome-salesforce/README.md

 ### Technical Blogs
-* [Salesforce Developer Releations Blog](https://developer.salesforce.com/blogs/) - Managed by Salesforce Developer Relations Team, you will find coolest of updates in the world of Salesforce, mostly experienments, features and developer evagelist blog official from this podium.
+* [Salesforce Developer Relations Blog](https://developer.salesforce.com/blogs/) - Managed by Salesforce Developer Relations Team, you will find coolest of updates in the world of Salesforce, mostly experienments, features and developer evagelist blog official from this podium.
 * [Salesforce Engineering Blog](https://developer.salesforce.com/blogs/engineering/) - Covers latest update from engineering team, you will find updates about core engineering and product releated post and some awesome people to follow
 * [Andrew Fawcett](http://andyinthecloud.com/) - CTO at Financialforce.com, Author and known for his outstanding contribution to Salesforce Community.
 [Read More](http://andyinthecloud.com/about/)
 * [Andrez Perez - (ElToro.IT)](https://eltoroit.herokuapp.com) - Articles about Lightning Components, Apex, Visualforce, Force.com and Salesforce in general.
 He is a Master Technical Instructor at Salesforce.com and owns 11x Salesforce certifications.